 Business Area

-A new ISO 20022 business area is proposed named "Straight Through Instant Payments" to be defined as "Messages amongst financial service providers and payment initiation service providers that support the authorized transfer of value on agreed terms, and which do not rely on knowledge of the account identifier of the creditor."
-In the rest of this document, the abbreviation “STIP” will be used to refer to this business area, for reasons of concision.
+A new ISO 20022 business area is proposed named "Interoperable Payments for Financial Inclusion" to be defined as "Messages amongst financial service providers and third party providers that support the authorized transfer of value on agreed terms, and which support the financial inclusion of unbanked customers as defined by the Level One Project."

+In the rest of this document, the abbreviation “IPFI” will be used to refer to this business area, for reasons of concision.

 It is proposed that a corresponding message set and choreography is also created.